rfd59/terraform-provider-rabbitmq/README.md

 Using the provider
 ------------------

-The provider supports versions `3.10.x` and `3.9.x` of RabbitMQ.
-It may still work with versions `3.8.x` and `3.7.x`, however these versions are no longer officialy supported.
+The provider supports versions `3.13.x`, `3.12.x` and `3.11.x` of RabbitMQ.
+It may still work with versions `3.10.x`, `3.9.x` and `3.8.x`, however these versions are no longer officialy supported.

-For information on RabbitMQ versions, see the RabbitMQ [version documentation](https://www.rabbitmq.com/versions.html) and [changelog](https://www.rabbitmq.com/changelog.html).
+For information on RabbitMQ versions, see the RabbitMQ [Release Information](https://www.rabbitmq.com/release-information).

 Developing the Provider